vtex/faststore/apps/docs/docs/tutorials/cms/02 - Setting up the VTEX Headless CMS in your FastStore project.md

 ---
 id: 2
 description: Set up the VTEX Headless CMS in your FastStore project.
-sidebar_label: "2.
-Setting up the VTEX Headless CMS in your FastStore project"
+sidebar_label: '2.
+Setting up the VTEX Headless CMS in your FastStore project'
 pagination_label: Part 2
 ---